Camping coach: Western Region

 All the coaches were 8 berth except for three, in 1964 two coaches at Fowey and one at Perranwell were 6 berth conversions on former LSWR stock.

 In 1963 the WR received 6 Pullman holiday coaches, it deployed two to Fowey were they stayed for just the one season before being replaced and then sent to Marazion where they joined the four other Pullman coaches which had been there since 1963.

 The WR stopped provision of camping coaches to the public after the end of the 1964 season.
 An arrangement was agreed with the Western Region Staff Association to continue a camping coach service using the colony of 9 coaches at Dawlish Warren, these vehicles were mainly 1957/58 conversions and still had some useful life left in them.
 These coaches remained in use until 1980/81 and proved to be so successful that they were replaced with new conversions between 1981 and 1983, some of which were still being used in 1997.
 Seven of these later conversions were mainly 8 berth conversions of former BR Mark 1 restaurant/buffet cars but two of them were 6 berth conversions of former LMS engineers saloons.

 The Western Region Staff Association also took control of the six Pullman coaches at Marazion which despite the station closing to passengers and goods, in 1964 and 1965 respectively, the line remains open.
 The coaches were in use into the 1970s before being sold privately in 1984.

 Córas Iompair Éireann

 The Córas Iompair Éireann (CIÉ) had eight "Holiday Camping Coaches" in service between 1959 and 1967.

 Early in 1968 the camping coaches were withdrawn.

-Locations
+CIÉ locations

 In 1959 the CIÉ located the first batch of six camping coaches (HC1-HC6) at three sites: Dungarvan, Killarney and Carrick-on-Shannon.
 Apparently the season was successful and two more coaches were converted for the 1960 season, for Tramore (HC7-HC8).
 The two at Carrick-on-Shannon were transferred to Galway.